josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

   <img width="1000" height="300" src="fig1_edited.png">
 </p>

-**Figure 1.** Comparison of time estimates and obtained by using RelTime-SA and RelTime-JA with little bootstraps for Ran et al. (2018) dataset (a).
-The slope (Y) and coefficient of determination (R²) for the linear regression through the origin are shown.
-The black dotted line represents the best-fit linear regression through the origin.
+>>**Figure 1.** Comparison of time estimates and obtained by using RelTime-SA and RelTime-JA with little bootstraps for Ran et al (2018) dataset (a).
+>>The slope (Y) and coefficient of determination (R²) for the linear regression through the origin are shown.
+The black dotted line represents the
+>>best-fit linear regression through the origin.
 The solid gray line represents equality between estimates.
-Timetrees estimated with RelTime-SA (b), and RelTime-JA (c) (node probabilities are displayed).
+Timetrees estimated with RelTime-SA (b),
+>>and RelTime-JA (c) (node probabilities are displayed).

 Directory “4_assess_pu_impact” contains...